-16.1 We will offer appropriate support to individual children who have experienced abuse, who have abused others (child on child abuse) or who act as Young Carers in their home situation.

-- 16.2 A safeguarding action plan will be devised, implemented and reviewed regularly for these children.
+- 16.1 We will offer appropriate support to individual children who have experienced abuse, who have abused others or who act as Young Carers in their home situation. - 16.2 An individual support plan will be devised, implemented and reviewed regularly for these children.
 This plan will detail areas of support, who will be involved, and the child's wishes and feelings.
-A copy of the plan will be kept in the child's safeguarding record. - 16.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
-Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - 16.4 We will ensure the school works in partnership with parents / carers and other agencies as appropriate. - 17.
-RESPONDING TO AN ALLEGATION ABOUT A MEMBER OF STAFF See also Birmingham Safeguarding Children Board Procedures on Allegations against Staff and Volunteers. - 17.1 This procedure should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he is unsuitable to work with children. - 17.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse children. - 17.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 17.3.1 Allegations or concerns about staff, colleagues and visitors must be reported direct to the Head Teacher/Principal who will liaise with the Local Authority Designated Officer Team in children's social care who will decide on any action required. - 17.3.2 If the concern relates to the Head Teacher/Principal, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Local Authority Designated Officer Team in children's social care and they will decide on any action required. - 17.3.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Local Authority LADO team who will decide on any action required.
+A written outline of the individual support plan will be kept in the child's safeguarding record.

+- 16.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
+We will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - 16.4 We will ensure the school works in partnership with parents / carers and other agencies as appropriate. - 17.
+RESPONDING TO AN ALLEGATION ABOUT A MEMBER OF STAFF See also Birmingham Safeguarding Children Board Procedures on Allegations against Staff and Volunteers. - 17.1 This procedure should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he is unsuitable to work with children. - 17.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse children. - 17.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately.
+Allegations or concerns about colleagues and visitors must be reported direct to the Head Teacher/Principal unless the concern relates to Head Teacher/Principal.
+If the concern relates to the Head Teacher/Principal, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Local Authority Designated Officer Team in children's social care and they will decide on any action required. - 17.4 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Local Authority LADO team.